Dog Obesity: Try These 6 Proven Weight Loss Tricks

 Even though it might be hard for your dog to get up and outside, even daily walks for around 20 to 30 minutes can be a big help!
 It’s good for their heart and immune system and will prevent further weight gain which could negatively affect their joints.

 It could be worth trying new things.
 Have you ever considered swimming with your dog?
 This can be a pain-free alternative for exercising your furry friend because it’s low impact on the joints and will help develop muscle mass.
 Plus, it could be fun!

 Overweight Dog?
 Get Involved Yourself!

-Our final tip is for you to get on board too!
+Our final tip for you to help your overweight dog is to get on board, too!
 When you’re swapping your dog's snacks for vegetables, do that for yourself as well – the less temptation there is around the house, the more your dog will get used to the new eating style.
 It’s also a great opportunity for you to get out more!
 You’re probably already a known face in the local park if you walk your dog regularly, but you can try other exercises with your dog, bringing new and exciting experiences for both of you!

 Helping An Overweight Dog Lose Weight...

 Being an overweight dog can bring a minefield of problems which can affect the function of their bodies, which will inevitably affect their happiness!
 Take the time to check if your dog is overweight (now you know how to tell if a dog is overweight), and take them to the veterinarian for a weigh-in and ask their advice on how best to measure your dog’s portions.

 Once you get into the routine of weight loss for your dog, the healthier and happier they’ll be!

 "How To Check If You Have An Underweight Or Overweight Dog" Every Paw, Nov 23.
 2018 https://www.everypaw.com/all-things-pet/How-to-check-if-you-have-an-underweight-or-overweight-dog